 Miyares has often cited higher education as his gateway to the American Dream.
 Born in Havana, Cuba, he was taken out of the country by his Jesuit teachers on July 4, 1961, at age 14, after his father was imprisoned by Fidel Castro during the Bay of Pigs invasion.
 Miyares later joined Operation Pedro Pan and eventually moved to Maryland, where he attended the University of Maryland, College Park, earning bachelor's and master's degrees in sociology.
 He completed all the requirements but the dissertation for a doctorate in educational measurement and statistics.

 Miyares currently serves as a member of the board of directors of the American Council on Education (ACE) and as a commissioner with UMUC's accrediting agency, the Middle States Commission on Higher Education; on the board of directors of Achieving the Dream; and on the U.S. Department of Veterans Affairs Veterans Advisory Committee on Education.

 Note: If you contact the Office of the President via e-mail, a member of the president's staff will make sure that your e-mail is forwarded to the UMUC staff or faculty member who is in the best position to reply to you.

 More from the President

 Learn about the president's strategic roadmap for student achievement and growth.

-Read testimony delivered to the Maryland state legislature by UMUC presidents.
+Read testimony delivered to the Maryland state legislature.